pldn/LDWizard-old/README.md

 <figure id="FlowDiagramforLDWizard">
   <img src="/docs/img/FlowDiagramforLDWizard.svg">
   <figcaption>
     Figure 4 ― Schematic overview of the overall LD Wizard process.
-The overall process is subdivided into sub-processes that correspond to the four LD Wizard components.
+The process is subdivided into sub-processes that correspond to the four LD Wizard components.
   </figcaption>
 </figure>